-Cubans can be naturally flirtatious and charming but prefer to spend time getting to know another person very well before considering a committed relationship.
+Cubans can be naturally flirtatious and charming but prefer getting to know another person very well before considering a committed relationship.

 Cuban men are gentlemen and like to treat their date to the best they can afford.
-Even if what they can afford is watching a movie together.
+Even if what they can afford is to watch a movie together.
 They’re also much less reserved than men in other cultures and are happy to approach a woman they admire and ask her out on a date.